covid19-articles-from-china/Articles-from-China/docs/_posts/2020-02-20-An-American-Drifter-Code-Farmer-from-Hubei.md

 Some people on WeChat went from checking in to pressing for information, wondering what virus Big J was infected with.
 Because in the first week of their return, before the cold symptoms had appeared, Big J and family had a few meals with friends and their children."
 With the increase of cases in the news, everyone started to worry."

 Another bomb was also exploding.
-The department where Big J works sent a short e-mail to employees, saying that a colleague who had just returned from Wuhan was suspected of being infected by nCoV.
-It mentioned flu symptoms, but did not tell the employees that the colleague had self-quarantined for a few days, and also didn't say that the colleague had been tested and found to be infected the influenza A, nor did they mention that the nCoV test was still under way.
+The department where Big J works sent a short e-mail to employees, saying that a colleague who had just returned from Wuhan was suspected of being a COVID-19 case.
+It mentioned flu symptoms, but did not tell the employees that the colleague had self-quarantined for a few days, and also didn't say that the colleague had been tested and found to be infected the influenza A, nor did they mention that the Sars-CoV-2 test was still under way.
 As the e-mail spread, various internal company WeChat groups' discussion exploded.
 People speculated about the content of this ambiguous e-mail, and while the story was being circulated, it seemed to have acquired a faster mutation rate than the virus.
 "Within an hour, we saw different message screenshots in different WeChat groups, and some guys even started asking me if the person the WeChat groups were talking about was my husband."
 Big J's wife added.

 "It's so ridiculous, no one can tell me where to go for this test.
 I want to know what I was infected with, and I want to tell my friends as soon as possible, but I didn't expect the testing procedure to be so unclear and complicated."
 Big J needs an answer now more than ever.